Elemino/shop-production/README.md

 # smashmuff-keystone
-My online store.
+My store.

+As of 15/2/17, this project is in development stages.
+It might be unstable in the next couple of days.

-To run this keystone cms app please clone and run 'node keystone' at root directory.
-If you have questions please let me know.
+To run this keystone app, please clone and run 'node keystone' at root directory.